Best Arm Identification Based Beam Acquisition in Stationary and Abruptly Changing Environments: Indexed Exploration for Stationary Environment

 \subsection{Beam Grouping}

-The $i$-th beam ${\bf f}_i$ is added to the \ac{BG} $B_k$, $k = 1, 2, \ldots, d$ if and only if the binary representation of $i$ has a "1" in the $k$-th binary place.
+The $i$-th beam ${\bf f}_i$ is added to the \ac{BG} $B_k$, $k = 1, 2, \ldots, d$, if and only if the binary representation of $i$ has a "1" in the $k$-th binary place.
 In other words, ${\bf f}_i$ is added to $B_k$ if $ \texttt{bin2dec}\left(\texttt{dec2bin}(i) \; \texttt{ AND } \; \texttt{onehot}(k) \right) \neq 0$, where $\texttt{bin2dec}()$ and $\texttt{dec2bin}()$ are respectively operators that convert binary numbers to decimals and decimal numbers to binary.
-Additionally, $\texttt{onehot}(k)$ is a binary number with all zeros except 1 at the $k$-th binary position. $\texttt{AND}$ is the bit-wise AND operator.
-This strategy for creating super-arms is inspired by the classical forward error correcting strategy due to Hamming, which enables detection and correction of single-bit errors~\cite{hamming1950error}.
-Such a grouping strategy was explored in \cite{ghataktsge} for fast detection of changes in a classical bandit environment.
+Additionally, $\texttt{onehot}(k)$ is a binary number with all zeros except 1 at the $k$-th binary position. $\texttt{AND}$ is the bit-wise AND operator. {The beam grouping strategy imitates the parity bit generation strategy of Hamming codes, which belong to the family of linear error-correcting codes~\cite{hamming1950error}.
+The key observation is that Hamming codes are perfect codes; that is, they achieve the highest possible rate for codes with a given block length and minimum distance of three.
+The minimum distance criterion allows not only the detection but also the identification and correction of single-bit errors.
+The corollary is that the minimum number of parity bits needed to detect and correct one-bit errors is $\log_2 (K)$ for a $K$ bit sequence.
+This directly implies that the minimum number of groups that are needed to detect the presence of the user in a single beam as well as identify the corresponding beam is $\log_2 (K)$.
+In other words, here the presence of the user is analogous to a bit-error and an error detection by a parity group is equivalent to the UE detection by a \ac{BG}.} Such a grouping strategy was explored in \cite{ghataktsge} for fast detection of changes in a classical bandit environment.
 However, here we leverage the same for quick identification of the best beam.